A Niche Car for a Niche Hobby

 Edelweiss is the sixth Audi I purchased and the catalyst for my preservation efforts with these vehicles.
-Up until that point, all of the T44s had been worse for wear.
+Up until that point, all of the T44s had been nothing more than daily driver projects and worse for wear.
 Seeing one as well-preserved and cared for until that point was a revelation.

 Edelweiss was bought for many reasons.
 I bought him as a 20th birthday present, for blue interior (which I had yet to find and own), and also because I wanted an actual T44 that I could call my show car.
 This was the first car that I didn’t have to stress out about – because it wasn’t required to be in daily service, and also barely needed any repairs.

 Factory cosmoline still coated the entire engine bay and underside, and right before I purchased him the original owners elected to do a several-thousand dollar service which took care of major work like the timing belt service and exhaust as well as the the minute details like bulbs or missing trim clips.
 That left me with somewhat of a blank canvas to clean up and experiment with.
 I was a blissfully ignorant 20 year old and had ideas to redo the interior and put a better audio system in: stuff that obviously goes against what I do now.
 But I did it anyways just to get it out of my system.
 Knowing I would put the car back to stock eventually, I didn’t do anything too permanent.